SelfHosting Updates - May 2025

 Better WebAnalytics

-Also, https://github.com/Litlyx/litlyx which i discovered few months back
+Yet, lately I tried littlyx: which I discovered few months back

 Automated Projects Docs

-Wouldnt it be great to have a project documentation automatically and AI generated?
+Wouldnt it be great to have a project documentation/on boarding guide automatically (and AI) generated?

 - OpenAI API Keys - https://platform.openai.com/api-keys